History of Thanksgiving: Origin, Traditions, & Controversy

-Thanksgiving is the popular annual festival that takes place throughout the United States and Canada on the last Thursday of November.
-Typically associated with family get togethers and feasts including turkey, cranberries and pumpkin pie, Thanksgiving has a long history that dates as far back as the early settlers who first travelled from Europe to the Americas.
-The feast was traditionally associated with celebrating a peaceful union between Native Americans and European settlers in autumn as the year’s harvest was gathered in.
-However, Thanksgiving remains a controversial event, with critics arguing it glosses over the brutal conflict faced by Native Americans during the early colonial eras.
-We take a closer look at the history of Thanksgiving as it evolved through the ages of American history.
+Thanksgiving is the annual holiday that takes place throughout the United States on the last Thursday of November.
+Typically associated with family get-togethers and feasts including turkey, cranberries, and pumpkin pie, Thanksgiving has a long history that dates as far back as the early settlers in Plymouth.
+The feast was traditionally associated with celebrating a peaceful union between Native Americans and European settlers in autumn during the year’s harvest.
+Thanksgiving remains a controversial event and critics argue that it glosses over the brutal conflict faced by Native Americans during the early colonial era.
+Here is a closer look at the history of Thanksgiving as it evolved through American history.

 The Plymouth Colonists